 By doing that, you organize content production and publication.

-Why companies need one?
+Why do companies need an editorial calendar?

 First of all, we are talking about sticking to the plan.
 In a survey that listed 5 big obstacles faced by B2B Content Marketers, for example, we see inadequate access to customers and lack of cooperation between departments.